-I am please to announce the Clinical Trial Risk Tool, which is now open to the public to use.
+I am pleased to announce the Clinical Trial Risk Tool, which is now open to the public to use.

 Screenshot of the tool